-A-Galerie Paris is showing her work in Outside, a group show which runs from 29 January 2015 until 21 March.
-The show will then travel to Art Paris, and later in the year to A.Galerie Brussels where it will be exhibited throughout April and May 2015.
+This year A. Galerie Paris showed her work in Outside, a group show which ran from 29 January until 21 March.
+Outside then travelled to Art Paris in March and on to A.Galerie Brussels where it will be exhibited throughout April and May 2015.

-Stars, a solo exhibition at The Sophie Maree Gallery in The Hague runs from 10 January until 28 February 2015.
+Davies' most recent solo exhibition Stars ran at The Sophie Maree Gallery in The Hague from 10 January until 28 February 2015.

 She is represented by A.Galerie Paris, Sophie Maree Gallery in The Netherlands, Brucie Collections in Kiev and Art Gemini in Singapore.
 Crane Kalman Brighton Gallery exhibit her work at London Art Fairs.

 Davies was recently awarded Top 50 in the Barcelona International Photography Festival, First Place in the 2014 Kontinent Awards in the Fine Art Projects Category, First Place in the 2014 Art Gemini Awards, and two Honourable Mentions in the Moscow International Photography Awards 2014.
 She also received an Honourable Mention from the jurors of Inside Out 2014 at PH21 Gallery in Budapest, and was selected as a finalist in the 2013 London International Creative Competition.
 She was awarded an Honourable Mention in the Professional Women Photographers International Juried Exhibition 2012.
-Davies was selected for the Lens Culture International Exposure Awards 2010, and received 1st Place in the Fine Art Landscape category of the 2010 PX3 Paris Photo Prize, The Exeter Phoenix 2010 Audience Choice Award, ArtSlant Showcase Juried Winner in 2010 and 2011, and Commended in the LPA Landscape Awards 2010.
+Davies was selected for the Lens Culture International Exposure Awards2010, and received 1st Place in the Fine Art Landscape category of the 2010 PX3 Paris Photo Prize, The Exeter Phoenix 2010 Audience Choice Award, ArtSlant Showcase Juried Winner in 2010 and 2011, and Commended in the LPA Landscape Awards 2010.